easytarget/esp32-cam-webserver/README.md

 * UI Skinning/Theming

 You can check the [enhancement list](https://github.com/easytarget/esp32-cam-webserver/issues?q=is%3Aissue+label%3Aenhancement) (past and present), and add any thoghts you may have there.
 Things that have occurred to me are, in no particular order:
-* The module has a SD/TF card slot; this is currently unused, but I would like to add the ability to store snapshots; recording Video at low resolution may be possible, but the card interface is too slow for HD video as far as I know.
-* Remove face rcognition to save a Mb+ of code space and then implement over the air updates.